Throwback Entertainment: History

 In October 2018, Liquid Media Group purchased 65 ex-Acclaim titles from Throwback for $1 million.
 This mainly consisted of installments in the NBA Jam, AFL Live, All-Star Baseball and NFL Quarterback Club franchises, as well as some Taito titles that Acclaim published outside of Japan.

+In February 2022 the company partnered with Nightdive Studios to release PowerSlave Exhumed.